hammal/cbadc/docs/source/tutorials/b_general/plot_e_fixed_point_aritmetics.rst

 =======================
-Fixed Point Arithmetics
+Fixed-Point Arithmetics
 =======================

-In this tutorial we demonstrate we can evaluate the FIR filter using fixed point arithmetics.
+In this tutorial we demonstrate we can evaluate the FIR filter using fixed-point precision arithmetics.

 ..
 GENERATED FROM PYTHON SOURCE LINES 9-14